Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 If this is your first ever programming / technical job, you need to understand that the interview at tech companies is different from elsewhere that you might have worked before.

-Because they care more about if you can do the work vs a degree or certificate, they not only want you to show your portfolio, but they also want you to prove your skills, during multiple stages of interviews.
+Because they care more about if you can do the work versus a degree or certificate, they not only want you to show your portfolio, but they also want you to prove your skills, during multiple stages of interviews.

 It can vary based on the company, but the process is usually:

-I also recommend you check out Dan's No BS Guide To Getting A Machine Learning (or AI) Job.
+I also recommend you check out my 'No BS' Guide To Getting A Machine Learning (or AI) Job.

-Sidenote: If you’re applying for FAANG or similar level companies, you might also get some more theoretical, CS degree type questions.
+Sidenote: If you’re applying for FAANG or similar-level companies, you might also get some more theoretical, CS degree type questions.
 You can learn how to pass these FAANG interview questions here.

 So check out our ML + AI Engineering career path now to go from absolutely zero experience to getting hired.